-A healthy, vibrantly orange soup with all the sweetness and nutritional value of carrots plus the anti-inflammatory properties of ginger and tropical allure of pineapple juice that’s unbeatable.
-Served chilled, it’s the perfect antidote for the unusual hot, humid “monsoon” weather that we’ve been experiencing in Southern California.
+A healthy, vibrantly orange Carrot Ginger PIneapple Detox Soup has all the sweetness and nutritional value of carrots, plus the anti-inflammatory benefits of ginger, and tropical allure of pineapple juice that is absolutely unbeatable.
+Served chilled, it’s the perfect antidote for the unusually hot, humid “monsoon” weather that we’ve been experiencing in Southern California.

 The inspiration for the soup happens to come from Osaka, Japan where we had lunch at the Rue d’Or restaurant in the St. Regis Hotel on the first day of our visit to see College Girl, who is now graduated from college and teaching English in Osaka.
 There are countless variations on carrot-ginger soups, but I’ve never come across one with pineapple.
 And I adore pineapple – must be my Hawaiian roots.
 You can find recipes for curry carrot-ginger soup, coconut carrot-ginger soup, etc. but you’re not going to find a carrot-ginger-pineapple soup except for right here, right now.
 And I’m glad you’ve somehow found my little blog so I can share it with you!

 The story behind this delightful soup… Just a bit weary from traveling the past six days, we opted to have lunch in the hotel rather than venture out looking for a place.
 We noticed the cute French bistro when we checked in the night before – it wasn’t Japanese food or sushi, but there would be plenty of time for that.

 Inspiration at Rue d’Or at the St. Regis Hotel – Osaka